athina98/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/user-guide/pallet-defect-detection/how-to-guides/generating-model-from-geti.md

 After annotating a few frames, Geti will automatically start training the model.

+> **Note:** By default, Geti uses **MobileNetV2-ATSS** as the model backbone for your detection task.
+For more control over your model training, you can explore the [Advanced Guide](#advanced-guide) section below to:
+> - Change model backbone to different architectures
+> - Configure custom training parameters
+> - Apply model optimization techniques (FP16, INT8)

 ### Step 11: Monitor Training Progress

 You can monitor the model training progress in real-time: